fechan/Mathematikka/README.md

 # Mathematikka
 Bukkit plugin that calls Mathematica to query WolframAlpha from in-game.
+A more in-depth explanation of how it works is [here](https://fechan.github.io/blog/Mathematikka-WolframAlpha-in-Minecraft/).

 Features
 --